 ‘There was beautiful mountains, camels roaming around and gunfire in the distance.’

 We went through these checkpoints as you do.
 Very strange checkpoints, lots of military, lots of dogs, lots of weapons.
 I was pretty scared because not only for my life but for kind of being locked up.
 I didn’t want to be in Yemen and be locked up for doing something wrong.
-That’s more scary than being shot in my opinion because you know, people have been locked up for pretty much nothing and haven’t seen their families for a long, long time.
+That’s scarier than being shot in my opinion because you know, people have been locked up for pretty much nothing and haven’t seen their families for a long, long time.
 I didn’t want to ruin the trip.

 It happened that we were going over the border and there was some commotion and the driver was shouting with the officials and I didn’t know what was going on.
 It turned out that the driver was attempting to smuggle drugs into the country without me knowing about it, and kind of used me as an excuse, use me as a mule, if you like.
 From that moment on the border of Yemen, on Yemeni soil with massive AK’s and lots of shouting and being dragged out the car and it was scary.
 It was really scary.

 Fortunately, it ended with him having to give over everything he was trying to smuggle in and then we got through.
 But then of course, I had to worry that what would happen when we try and get back?
-Are we going to be allowed out or are they going to extort us what’s going to happen.
-Fortunately we got out with it.
+Are we going to be allowed out or are they going to extort us what’s going to happen?
+Fortunately, we got out with it.
 It was two o’clock in the morning, it was dark and everybody was menacing.
 So yeah, it was pretty scary.

 Oli: Now looking back, you’re saying if you were going to do the trip again, there’s so many things that you’ve learned.
 What advice would you give people who are looking to travel to these kind of places?

 Nick: I think the main thing is to say yes to it, and to definitely travel to all of these places.
-I get a few messages from a solo female travelers who are scared to go to some places and in some places, rightfully so, because traveling alone anyway is not particularly safe.
+I get a few messages from solo female travelers who are scared to go to some places and in some places, rightfully so, because traveling alone anyway is not particularly safe.
 Even in Western society in Europe, for example, things can go wrong, but it’s just about having backup plans.
 I always had my trackers with me always had that kind of security level there.

 There’s also trusting your instincts and stuff.